NightShade-dev/Ai-Master/README.md

 # Violence detection project

-The goal of the project is to detect violence in video.
+The goal of the project is to detect violence in video and,  identifying objects through computer vision.

 ## DataSet

-The dataset contains videos from the kaggle site.
-The videos are divided into  violent videos, and  non-violent videos.
+The dataset contains videos from the kaggle site, The videos are divided into  violent videos, and  non-violent videos.

 ## Pipeline